Bobby Unser: Early life

 Unser was born in Colorado Springs, Colorado, the son of Mary Catherine (Craven) and Jerome Henry Unser, the third oldest of four brothers.
 When he turned one, his family moved to Albuquerque, New Mexico where his father started a garage on U.S. Route 66.
 From 1953 to 1955, he served in the United States Air Force and became a top competition sharpshooter in military matches.

 Racing career

 Early career

 Unser began racing in 1949 in a Modified at Roswell Speedway.
 In 1950, at the age of 15, he won his first championship in Southwest Modified Stock Cars.
 In 1955, Bobby and brothers Jerry and Al Unser decided to pursue racing careers in USAC.
 In 1959, his brother Jerry Unser died in a practice crash for the 1959 Indianapolis 500.

+Unser was an early user of five-point harnesses, adopting them from aviation.

 Pikes Peak International Hill Climb

 He debuted in 1955 at Pike's Peak, dubbed "Unser's Peak" because of his family's history of success at the hill climb.
 He finished fifth that year, behind his two brothers.
 A year later, he won his first championship at Pikes Peak.
 He won six straight titles from 1958 to 1963.
 His streak ended in 1964 when his younger brother Al won the race.

 He leads the all-time Pikes Peak International Hill Climb champion's list with 10 overall wins, having set a new track record eight times.
 Unser's record time was broken by Michele Mouton, so Audi approached Unser asking if he would want to attempt to take the record back.
 In 1986, after a 12-year absence from the Pikes Peak race, he won the event for the tenth time driving an Audi Quattro.
 He eclipsed Mouton's time by 16 seconds.
 The win also broke the tie he had with his Uncle Louis Unser for nine overall victories each.
 The 1986 win brought Unser's total number of Pikes Peak victories to 13, including two stock car class victories (1969 and 1974) and a single sports car class win (1963).